oguzerdo/Dynamic-Pricing-Project/README.md

 ## Data

-- Data: Some data about website clicks, purchase and visiting.
+- Data: Some data about game company.

 # Files